Watsons Bay Walk and the South Head Heritage Trail

 The best spot to start the Watsons Bay Walk is from the ferry wharf at the end of Military Road.

-From there, follow Marine Parade along Watsons Bay Beach in front of the restaurants, heading north.
+From there, follow Marine Parade along Watsons Bay Beach in front of the cafes and restaurants, heading northbound.

 At the northern end of this small beach, walk into Cove Street, turn left into Pacific Street, and continue all the way to Green Point Reserve.